 - Comply with all the policies regarding Amazon products, whether federal, state, or local.

 These are the general rules that you need to abide by to avoid counterfeiting tags, legal issues, withheld funds, loss of selling privileges, and more.
-Now, let’s see some common reasons why Amazon is tagging your listings as against their counterfeiting policies
+Now, let’s see some common reasons why Amazon is tagging your listings against their counterfeiting policies

 The Common Reasons Why Amazon Is Tagging Your Listings as Against Their Counterfeiting Policies